 Those who wish to learn more about terms pertaining to ACP can find a glossary here.

 COVID-19 can have an unpredictable and precipitous clinical course.
-Initially stable patients can rapidly progress to respiratory failure requiring critical care interventions.
-Such situations severely limit the ability for patients to express treatment preferences, which is further compounded by restrictions on visitation by loved ones for infection control.
+Initially stable patients can rapidly progress to respiratory failure.
+Such situations severely limit the ability for patients to express treatment preferences, which is further compounded by restrictions on visitation by loved ones.

 COVID-19 imposes a disproportionate burden on the elderly and those with serious comorbidities.
 ACP is especially crucial for these vulnerable patients, and as with ACP in any context, should begin prior to acute illness when discussions and decisions can take place in a calm, supportive, and unhurried atmosphere.

 COVID-19’s infectious nature and strain on PPE mean that resuscitation (e.g. CPR and defibrillation) of affected patients exposes healthcare workers to greater risk.
 By engaging in ACP with patients about resuscitation, healthcare workers can ensure care that aligns with patient preferences, and may also avoid unnecessarily risky care that is undesired.